walkabilly/promotion_tenure/USask_Standard_CV.md

 _Pre-appointment:_

+* Ungrading Community of Practice.
+2021.
+Centre for Innovation in Teaching and Learning, Memorial University.
 * An Introduction to Documenting Teaching Activity and Effectiveness.
 2019 Centre for Innovation in Teaching and Learning, Memorial University.
 * Transformational Teaching and Learning Day.
 2017.
 Centre for Innovation in Teaching and Learning, Memorial University.
 * Teaching Improvement Project System (TIPS) Course.
 2014.
 College of Medicine, University of Saskatchewan.